ye-kyaw-thu/NLP-Class/exercise/README.md

 2. Write a Word Segmentation Checker
 3. Exercise of manual word segmentation (It should be fun ...)
 4. Myanmar text to Myanmar Braille converter (Parsing exercise)
-5. Parsing (programming with our beloved Myanmar language)
+5. Parsing is everywhere!!! (programming with our beloved Myanmar language)
 6. WER (Word Error Rate) Calculation
 7. Myanmar Word Segmentation Model Building with CRF (Conditional Random Fields)
 8. Grapheme-to-Phoneme Conversion Model Building with CRF